Unlocked

 If you go to college and get an MBA, it will set you back anywhere between $30,000 and $150,000 depending on where you go.
 What do you get out of that little diploma?
 In most cases, you get an entry level job making about $45,000, and that’s if you are lucky enough to find a job in the first place!

-Well, since there are no Buying & Selling Website college degrees available, this training class is about as close as you can get.
-Considering the very real possibility of earning six figures your very first year in this business, a class tuition fee of $5,000 is more than reasonable, given the amount of time I will be investing in your success.
+Well, since there are no Buying & Selling Website college degrees available, this training section of the membership program is about as close as you can get.
+Considering the very real possibility of earning six figures your very first year in this business, a class tuition fee of $5,000 is more than reasonable, given the amount of time we will be investing in your success.

 As a matter of fact, a single 3-hour class at a private college in Texas currently costs $3,912 – for one class.
 Now I’m a proud college graduate, and I wouldn’t change that for the world, but the fact of the matter is that you cannot even compare the two educations.